habitat-sh/habitat-aspnet-sample/readme.md

 docker run -it core/sample-migrator --group dev --peer 172.17.0.2 --bind database:mysql.dev
 ```

-This only needs to be done once for the lifrtime of the VM or container or after changing schema.
+This only needs to be done once for the lifetime of the VM or container or after changing schema.

 ### Start the sample app:

 **VM:**
 ```
-hab sup load core/habitat-aspnet-sample --bind database:mysql.default --strategy at-once --url https://depot.stevenmurawski.com/v1/depot
+hab sup load core/habitat-aspnet-sample --bind database:mysql.default --strategy at-once
 ```

 Note that when adding services to a supervisor already running as we are doing here, we use `hab sup load` to load the service into the supervisor.
 We should see the ASP.NET Core service starting in our separate supervisor window.
 We use `--bind` to bind the connection string in the ASP.NET app to the MySql service's configuration.
 We also turn on the `--strategy at-once` so we can watch the application update itself when we upload new `hart`s to our depot.